Beer in Australia: 21st century

 Since 2011, Kirin-owned Lion Co and AB InBev-owned Foster's Group own every major brewery in Australia, with the exception of Coopers.

 Boag's Brewery, previously owned by San Miguel, was sold to Lion Nathan for A$325 million in November 2007.
 In 2006 Boag's Brewery reported total revenues of A$92 million.

-Although Foster's Lager is not a popular domestic beer in the 21st century, its popularity internationally has grown and the product is made mostly for export.
+Although Foster's Lager is not a popular domestic beer in the 21st century, its popularity internationally has grown and the product is made mostly in other countries.
 In January 2005, the brand was one of the ten best-selling beers globally.

 The introduction of the Tap King product by Lion Nathan in mid-2013 caused controversy due to the perceived impact upon alcohol venues.
 The product is a home draught beer dispenser and raised concerns regarding lower patronage rates for venues due to a greater incentive for consumers to drink beer in home environments.
 The product is sold with a CO_{2} gas chamber that is cooled for eight hours prior to use.